Kwesi Dickson: Career

 Dickson was ordained into the ministry of the Methodist Church of Ghana at the British Methodist Conference of 1957.
 He served in various capacities at the University of Ghana over three decades until 1989.
 He has been the Head of the Department for the Study of Religions, Dean of the Faculty of Arts, Master of Commonwealth Hall, the first dean of students and the director of the Institute of African Studies. when he was succeeded by Kwame Arhin.

 At various times, he served as adjunct professor of Old Testament and Hebrew at the Trinity Theological Seminary, Legon.
 He was also a fellow of the Ghana Academy of Arts and Sciences.
 He was its president on two occasions.
 He also worked at the University of Swaziland as a visiting professor.

 In 1989, he was elected as President of the Methodist Church Ghana.
 He served two consecutive 4 year terms ending in 1997.
 He has served as Chairman of the Christian Council of Ghana and as All Africa Conference of Churches President of the All African Council of Churches.

 Hobbies

-He loved tennis and music and was a good pianist.
+His hobbies contained of tennis and music which mostly included being a pianist.